 Social networking category leader Facebook continued its momentum in the US as it amassed millions of new users and people spent more and more of their time on the site, according to another recent white paper from comScore.
 “The 2010 US Digital Year in Review” indicates that Facebook accounted for 10% of US page views in 2010, while three out of every 10 US internet sessions included a visit to the site.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Europe, Local & Directories / Small Biz, Media & Entertainment, Men, Online, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Data-driven, Europe, Local & Directories / Small Biz, Media & Entertainment, Men, Online, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.